bnreine/address-bloc-actual/README.md

 # address-bloc-actual

 This is an address book command line application built using Express, Node, Sequelize, PostgreSQL, and Inquirer.
 First fork and clone the application to your local machine.
-Set up your postgreSQL database name to match the database name in the config file (db/config/config.json).
-Run the migrations using the sequelize CLI.
+Install dependencies by running npm i.
+Additionally install sequelize-cli from npm.
+Set up your postgreSQL database to match the database name in the config file (db/config/config.json).
+Run the migrations using the sequelize CLI (sequelize db:migrate && sequelize db:migrate --env test).
 Then type node index.js to run the application in your shell.
 You can add contacts, see a list of all contacts, search for existing contacts, and delete contacts.